Managing Low Muscle Tone

 Need more help?
 Occupational Therapists are qualified to work with children, adults and families to support engagement in activities for people with low muscle tone.
 Contact Therapy Alliance Group to book in with one of our fantastic OT’s.

-We have Occupational Therapy appointments available in Beenleigh, Chinchilla, and Toowoomba.
+We have Occupational Therapy appointments available in Aspley, Beenleigh, Mansfield, Morayfield, and Toowoomba.
 We also do consults via video conference with TeleTAG.
 Book a phone consult now to discuss your specific therapy needs!